THE 7 BEST TIPS ON HOW TO PLAN YOUR NEXT OFFICE RELOCATION

 4. OFFICE DESIGN AND FIT-OUT

 Having made the decision to relocate rather than refurbish, your business plan should drive the fit-out process.
+Check out our office move checklist for a step by step guide.
 Have you challenged the way that your staff are working?
 Could they be working more productively?
 Statistics show that the average workstation is only used for 50% of the time.
 A good designer should strike a compromise between facilitating team-work, accommodating flexible working and providing areas where people can concentrate and work in private.
 The design and fit-out specialist you select will need to be knowledgeable about your business needs and aspirations.
 It is therefore vital to allocate time to briefing meetings where ideas and suggestions can be discussed.

 Some of the qualities you should seek for in your fit-out specialist include choosing one that has all the key disciplines in-house to fulfil your project, including project management and space planning.
 Check out the financial stability of your D&B contractor which should provide a relatively accurate appraisal of their long-term viability.